lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 Overview
 *********

-You can embed Google a calendar in your course, so students see the calendar in the courseware.
+You can embed a Google calendar in your course so students see the calendar in the courseware.

 You must first enable Google calendars in the course.
 Then you can add a Google calendar as an advanced component through edX Studio or OLX.

 *************************************